Since 1800doorbell.com started back in 1998, we continue to get a common question, “How Can I Make my Old Doorbell Louder?” This is a great question

 The transmitter comes with a high-powered lithium battery that should last 2-4 years before replacement.
 This battery is used to power the transmitter to send a radio signal to the compatible receiver when triggered.
 Once wired into the wired doorbell, the transmitter is may be mounted on top of the doorbell cabinet, beside it, or if there’s enough room, hidden inside the cabinet.

-When a visitor pushed the doorbell button outside, the increase in amperage running through the circuit will cause your wired doorbell to chime as usual, and at the same time, trigger the transmitter to send a wireless signal to the receiver.
+When a visitor pushes the doorbell button outside, the increase in amperage running through the circuit will cause your wired doorbell to chime as usual, and at the same time, trigger the transmitter to send a wireless signal to the receiver.

 Ways to Increase the Sound of a Doorbell Extender